passiomatic/coldsweat/README.md

 * Compatible with Reeder apps on iOS and Mac OS X
 * Grouping of similar items
 * Minimal web interface to add/import feeds
+* Multiprocessing for parallel feed fetching

 ## Technical underpinnings

-* SQLite database (trivial to replace if you want to scale up, since it uses the Peewee ORM)
+* SQLite and MySQL databases (trivial to add Postgres if you want, since it uses the Peewee ORM)
 * WSGI compatible, currently tested under FastCGI environments
-* Multiprocessing for parallel feed fetching
 * Uses Mark Pilgrim's [`feedparser`][fp]

 ## Setup